MichaelCurrin/dev-cheatsheets/README.md

 There might also be links to cheat sheets I've found.

 The idea is to keep this project as a lean as possible.
 Wider details on learning or using a language are covered in my other projects.

-There may be missing context or explanations, as the cheatsheet is intended for myself mainly.
+There may be missing context or explanations and obvious things are excluded.
+As the cheatsheet is intended for myself mainly.